All bills

 What does HB26-1031 do?

-This bill makes it illegal to sell or market agricultural products like fruits, vegetables, and mushrooms as "Colorado-grown" if they were actually grown in another state.
-It also prevents people from using the official "Colorado Proud" logo without permission.
-The goal is to protect consumers from fake local produce and ensure authentic Colorado farmers aren't undercut by deceptive competitors.
+This new law makes it illegal to sell or advertise fruits, vegetables, or other agricultural products as "Colorado-grown" if they actually came from outside the state.
+It also prevents businesses from using the "Colorado Proud" logo without official permission from the state.
+Essentially, it cracks down on counterfeit local produce to protect both consumers and authentic Colorado farmers.

 What is the current status of HB26-1031?

-HB26-1031 is currently "Introduced" in the 2026 Regular Session.
+HB26-1031 is currently "Signed Into Law" in the 2026 Regular Session.
 It was introduced by Matt Soper and is assigned to the Agriculture, Water & Natural Resources committee.

 Who sponsors HB26-1031?